isabella232/tweets-1/tweets/10-reasons-for-adopting-nuke/reasons-for-adopting-nuke.md

-📖 Check out "14 reasons for adopting Nuke as your next build automation tool" by @ddoomen
+📖 Check out "14 Reasons for adopting NUKE as your next Build Automation Tool" by @ddoomen

 Featuring:
 - SDK Bootstrapping